dahunsi-dami/AdFriend/README.md

-This is a chromium browser extension that intercepts and replaces sad elements on web pages with customizable, positive content widgets.
+This is a chromium browser extension that intercepts and replaces ad elements on web pages with customizable, positive content widgets.